lxrogers/CS124PA6/README.md

 COMMAND LINE REFERENCE
 ===========================================================================

-To train, test and validate this model, use:
+To train and validate this model, use:

 	python directmt.py all

+Then to test and validate this model, use:

+	python directmt.py all -t

 The above command line will call all strategies, 0 - 6 and output them to the appropriate folder.
 If you want to test a certain level of translation, use: